 What is a Digital POS?

-How Digital POS Works?
+How Digital POS Systems Work

-- Smart Ordering: Servers use tablets with "forced modifiers" to ensure every order is complete (e.g., asking for steak temperature) before it is sent.
+- Smart Ordering- Servers use tablets with "forced modifiers" to ensure every order is complete (e.g., asking for steak temperature) before it is sent.

-- Instant Routing - Orders are instantly transmitted to Kitchen Display Systems (KDS) or bar printers, prioritizing items based on preparation time.
+- Instant Routing- Orders are instantly transmitted to Kitchen Display Systems (KDS) or bar printers, prioritizing items based on preparation time.

-- Guest Retention - Facilitates digital receipts and loyalty sign-ups, helping restaurants build a database for future marketing and engagement.
+- Guest Retention- Facilitates digital receipts and loyalty sign-ups, helping restaurants build a database for future marketing and engagement.

 Digital POS systems are extremely reliable.
 Almost all modern versions include “Offline Mode” so they can still process transactions even if there are interruptions in internet connectivity.
 Once service is restored, all data entered while in Offline Mode will sync with the system.